comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 The database contains just data from the OpenWeatherMap, and we are right now not planning on storing anything else.
 The rate of expansion required for the database should be constant, and there are no foreseen rapid expansions planned.

+The system will only provide Canadian weather data to start.
+It is out of the scope of this project to provide international weather data.
+However, this could be an evolution that may come up later.

 ## Appendices
 *These provide detailed, specific information that is related to the application being developed—for example, hardware and database descriptions.
 Hardware requirements define the minimal and optimal configurations for the system.
 Database requirements define the logical organization of the data used by the system and the relationships between data.*